History of the New York Rangers: Return to the final (2013–2014)

 Martin St. Louis with the Rangers, several weeks after being acquired from the Tampa Bay Lightning, March 2014.

 On March 5, 2014, the Rangers traded captain Ryan Callahan, a first-round draft pick in 2015, a conditional second-round pick in 2014 (which later became a first-round pick) and a conditional seventh-round pick in 2015 in exchange for Tampa Bay captain Martin St. Louis and a conditional second-round pick in 2015.
 The trade occurred in large part after the Rangers and Callahan were unable to reach a contract extension in the days leading up to the deadline.
 During the regular season, the Rangers won 25 road games, setting a then-franchise record.
 In the first round of the 2014 playoffs, New York defeated Philadelphia in seven games, and in the next round, the Rangers rallied from a 3–1 series deficit for the first time in their history to defeat Pittsburgh in seven games.
-They then defeated the Montreal Canadiens in six games to become the Eastern Conference champions, moving on to the Stanley Cup Finals for the first time in 20 years.
+They then defeated the Montreal Canadiens in six games to become the Eastern Conference champions, moving on to the Stanley Cup Final for the first time in 20 years.
 In the finals, they faced the Los Angeles Kings, the Western Conference champions and champions in 2012.
 The Rangers led the first two games by two goals and eventually fell in overtime, and were then shut-out at home 3–0 in Game 3.
 The Kings outshot the Rangers in Game 4, but the Rangers staved off elimination by winning the game 2–1 to force a Game 5 in Los Angeles.
 They had another lead in Game 5, but after the game was tied and subsequently sent to overtime, Kings defenseman Alec Martinez scored with 5:17 left in the second overtime period to win the game for Los Angeles, 3–2, as well as the Stanley Cup.

 On June 20, 2014, a week after their season ended, the Rangers bought-out the remaining six years of Brad Richards' contract in order to free up salary cap space.
 This move left Marc Staal and Dan Girardi as the team's remaining alternate captains.